 … like a call to prayer.

 The thought came involuntarily to Levi’s mind and, as it did so, he heard voices.
 Men’s voices – a choir singing in beautiful harmony.
-Levi forgot his own plight, straining instead to hear more closely.
+Levi forgot his own plight, straining instead to hear more clearly.
 At first indistinct the sound shifted gradually as words then phrases formed themselves within the harmonies, until Levi finally understood.
 The song was in Latin.
 Of course!
 This was the sound of monks, their psalms echoing across the centuries.

 As though triggered by this sudden insight, the gently melodious song suddenly increased in volume, taking on a rough edge, becoming a harsh shrieking; a din that became louder and louder still, until Levi felt that hacksaw blades were dragging across his ear drums.
 He screwed his face against the agonising racket and waited for the syrupy wetness of his own blood to trickle out of his ears and down his checks and neck.